WHO issues guidance on new virus, gears up for haj

 The Qatari remained critically ill in hospital in Britain as of Tuesday, but the WHO said on Wednesday no new case of the new virus had been reported.

-“We’ve got things in place should things change, should the behavior of the virus change,” spokesman Gregory Hartl said.
+“We’ve got things in place should things change, should the behaviour of the virus change,” spokesman Gregory Hartl said.

 Tests showed that six people with respiratory infections in two hospitals in Denmark did not have the new coronavirus, and at least five of them had flu, Danish health officials said.